 Psychoanalyst and writer Joyce McFadden wrote an article for The Huffington Post addressing body image issues which referenced Dr. Zucker’s piece on pregnancy.

-Karen Kleiman, Founder and Executive Director of the Postpartum Stress Center, wrote an article for Psychology Today based on Dr. Zucker’s Pediatricians: They’re Not Just For Kids Anymore piece.
+Karen Kleiman, founder of the Postpartum Stress Center, wrote an article for Psychology Today based on Dr. Zucker’s “Pediatricians: They’re Not Just For Kids Anymore” piece.
 The Postpartum Stress Center recognized Dr. Zucker’s achievements working in maternal mental health.